Three-body decay $\phi\to\pi^+\pi^-\pi^0$ with Omn\`es-type final-state interactions: Numerical results and discussion

+Thus, the $x$ projection is reproduced at a reasonable level, whereas the $y$ projection still shows a more pronounced discrepancy.
 A more detailed examination reveals characteristic shape mismatches in both projections.
-In the $x$ projection, the overall normalization is reproduced at a reasonable level, as confirmed by the cumulative integral comparison, but the theoretical curve is noticeably broader than the KLOE distribution: the tails at both $x\lesssim-0.15$ and $x\gtrsim+0.15$ are overestimated, indicating that the present framework spreads too much strength into the peripheral phase-space region.
-In the $y$ projection, the discrepancy is more pronounced: the theoretical peak is shifted toward lower $y$ compared to the data (theory $y_{\mathrm{peak}}\approx0.16$ vs.\ KLOE peak near $y\approx0.18$), the high-$y$ tail for $y\gtrsim0.24$ is substantially overestimated, and the sharp drop near the kinematic boundary $y\approx0.30$ is not reproduced by the present amplitude.
-These systematic features suggest that the on-shell constant approximation, which assigns a uniform real enhancement to the resonant amplitude without any $s$-dependent variation, is insufficient to capture the detailed shape of the Dalitz projections near the phase-space boundary.
+In the $x$ projection, the theoretical curve remains broader than the KLOE distribution: the tails at both $x\lesssim-0.15$ and $x\gtrsim+0.15$ are overestimated, indicating that the present framework spreads too much strength into the peripheral phase-space region.
+In the $y$ projection, the theoretical curve overestimates part of the high-$y$ tail and does not fully reproduce the sharp behavior near the kinematic boundary.
+These systematic features indicate that the current minimal FSI-improved amplitude remains insufficient to capture the detailed shape of the Dalitz projections near the phase-space boundary.

-This residual discrepancy is physically well-motivated.
-First, the large-$y$ region is situated near the kinematical edge of the Dalitz domain, where phase-space suppression and boundary geometry become increasingly important.
-Second, while the Omn\`es-type correction incorporated here accounts for the leading elastic $P$-wave $\pi\pi$ rescattering effect, the present treatment remains a minimal single-channel implementation rather than a full dispersive representation.
-Third, the direct contribution is modeled as an effective constant term, adequate for describing its interference with the dominant resonant amplitude, but potentially too simplistic to capture the full energy dependence of the projected spectra.
-Fourth, this comparison is not yet based on a direct fit to the efficiency-corrected Dalitz-bin data with the full covariance information used in the KLOE analysis, where detector efficiency varies across the Dalitz plane and the small $\omega\pi^0$ structure is explicitly included~\cite{KLOE:2003kas}.
-For these reasons, the current framework provides a quantitatively improved yet still incomplete description of projection-level observables, particularly near the phase-space boundary.
+This residual discrepancy is physically understandable.
+First, the large-$y$ region lies close to the kinematical edge of the Dalitz domain, where phase-space suppression and boundary geometry become increasingly important.
+Second, although the complex Omnès-type correction included here accounts for the leading elastic $P$-wave $\pi\pi$ rescattering effect, the treatment remains a minimal single-channel implementation rather than a complete dispersive representation that includes crossed-channel rescattering.
+Third, the direct contribution is modeled with an effective constant production strength dressed by the averaged Omnès factor, which is useful for tracking its interference with the dominant resonant amplitude but may be too restrictive to reproduce the detailed energy dependence of the projected spectra.
+Fourth, the present comparison is not yet based on a direct fit to the efficiency-corrected Dalitz-bin data with the full covariance information used in the KLOE analysis, where the detector efficiency varies over the Dalitz plane and the small $\omega\pi^0$ structure was included explicitly~\cite{KLOE:2003kas}.
+For these reasons, the current framework should be regarded as a quantitatively improved but still incomplete description of the projection-level observables, especially near the phase-space boundary.